twallema/pySODM/docs/workflow.md

 ### Generating synthetic data

-First, we'll generate a sythetic dataset of disease cases.
+For the purpose of this tutorial, we'll generate a sythetic dataset of disease cases.
 We'll accomplish this by assuming the disease is generating cases exponentially with a doubling time of 10 days.
 Mathematically,

 ```{math}
 n_{cases} = e^{t * \frac{log(2)}{t_d}}
 ```

 We'll assume the first case was detected on December 1st, 2022 and data was collected on every weekday until December 21st, 2022.
 Then, we'll add observational noise to the synthetic data.
 For count based data, observational noise is typically the result of a poisson or negative binomial proces, depending on the occurence of overdispersion.
 For a poisson proces, the variance is equal to the mean: {math}`\sigma^2 = \mu`, while for a negative binomial proces the mean-variance relationship is quadratic: {math}`\sigma^2 = \mu + \alpha \mu^2`.
 For this example we'll assume the data are overdispersed so we'll resample the data using the negative binomial distribution.
-A dispersion factor `alpha=0.03` is used, which was representative for data collection during the COVID-19 pandemic in Belgium.
+A dispersion factor `alpha=0.03` is used, which was representative for the data used during the COVID-19 pandemic in Belgium.

 ```
 # Parameters